purcell/purcell/README.md

 ## Open Source community builder and technical leader, available for hire!

+- Building demanding products on Open Source foundations for decades
 - Open Source advocate and notable author since the 1990s, e.g. I wrote `unittest.py` for the Python standard library around 2000
 - Contributed to [many hundreds (!) of